GDPR & Data Protection

 - Your submission of data necessary for continued authorised access to and the proper performance of the controlled private network service and the platform; or

 - Other sources.

 Furthermore, we collect information you have provided spontaneously to us by sending correspondence via email, post or other means, the visit and use of our website and intranet and news services, leaving your business cards, or by otherwise providing information to us.

-ISOPA employees, directors and those of its processors have access to your personal information.
+ISOPA employees, directors and those of its processors (including IDloom, ISOPA’s processor responsible for managing access to and the operation of the platform and the controlled private network service) have access to your personal information.
 They will only use this access if necessary and only for the specified purposes.

 Under exceptional circumstances, other persons can access your personal information (see below under “data sharing”).